LIVE MORE LIFE, BE MORE iIrish

 By Bob Carney

 Tá súil agam, go bhfuil sibh go maith.
-We’ve all got our fingers crossed that this is the year to reconnect, to travel, perhaps back to Ireland or maybe visit for the first time.
+We’ve all got our fingers crossed that this is the year to reconnect, to travel, perhaps back to Ireland, or maybe visit for the first time.
 English is spoken universally in Ireland, even though Irish is the official language.
 It is required in school and is necessary to hold a government job.
 That being said, as of 2011, the Central Statistics Office found that Irish is the third most spoken language, after English and Polish.
-Even an ghaeltacht has experienced a decrease in the use of Irish outside of the schools.
+Even a ghaeltacht has experienced a decrease in the use of Irish outside of the schools.

 As I’m sitting here, I’m reminded of the 2003 short film “Yu Ming is Anim Dom”.
 It tells the story of a young man from China who picks Ireland as his future home.
 He learns as much as he can about Ireland, including Irish before he leaves China.
 When he finally arrives in his new home, he finds he cannot be understood by the Irish people he encounters.
 He speaks Chinese and Irish, no English.
 All works out in the end, and he finds happiness in his new home.
-This is a great film, only thirteen minutes long and can be viewed on YouTube.
+This is a great film, only thirteen minutes long, and can be viewed on YouTube.

 Beatha Teanga í A Labhair